jcubic/lips/REFERENCE.md

 ```
 (get-environment-variable name)

 Returns given environment variable.
-This function throws exception
+This function returns #void
-when called in browser.
+when called in the browser.
 ```

 ## get-environment-variables
 ```
 (get-environment-variables)

 Returns all process environment variables as an alist.
-This function throws exception
+This function returns
-when called in browser.
+an empty list when called in the browser.
 ```

 ## get-output-bytevector